Television in Germany: Teletext

 Germany has run a regular Teletext service (often called Videotext) since 1 June 1980 on the public broadcasting channels.
-Almost all German TV stations have teletext.
+Almost all German television stations have teletext.
 Even with the advent of digital television, teletext is still widely used.

 Teletext pages are selected via a three-digit number, ranging from 100 to 899.
 While every station is free to organize their teletext pages in any way, most adhere to the following de facto standard: